Nordic model: Sweden

 By the early 1980s, the Swedish model began to suffer from international imbalances, declining competitiveness and capital flight.
 Two polar opposite solutions emerged to restructure the Swedish economy, the first being a transition to socialism by socializing the ownership of industry and the second providing favorable conditions for the formation of private capital by embracing neoliberalism.
 The Swedish model was first challenged in 1976 by the Meidner Plan promoted by the Swedish Trade Union Confederation and trade unions which aimed at the gradual socialization of Swedish companies through wage earner funds.
 The Meidner Plan aimed to collectivize capital formation in two generations by having the wage earner funds own predominant stakes in Swedish corporations on behalf of workers.
-This proposal was supported by Palme and the Social Democratic party leadership, but it did not garner enough support upon Palme's assassination and was defeated by the conservatives in the 1991 Swedish general election.
+A type of wage earner funds, though different from the Meidner Plan, was implemented following the success of the Social Democrats in the 1982 election.
+They were controversial and disbanded after the 1991 election when the conservatives came to power.

 Upon returning to power in 1982, the Social Democratic party inherited a slowing economy resulting from the end of the post-war boom.
 The Social Democrats adopted monetarist and neoliberal policies, deregulating the banking industry, and liberalizing currency in the 1980s.
 The economic crisis of the 1990s saw greater austerity measures, deregulation, and the privatization of public services.
 Into the 21st century, it greatly affected Sweden and its universalistic welfare state, although not as hard as Finland.
 Sweden remained more Eurosceptic than Finland, and its struggles affected all the other Nordic countries, as it was seen as "the guiding star of the north", and with Sweden fading away, other Nordic countries also felt like they were losing their political identities.
 When the Nordic model was then gradually rediscovered, cultural explanations were sought for the special features of the Nordic countries.

 Reception

 The Nordic model has been positively received by some American politicians and political commentators.
 Jerry Mander has likened the Nordic model to a kind of "hybrid" system which features a blend of capitalist economics with socialist values, representing an alternative to American-style capitalism.
 Vermont Senator Bernie Sanders has pointed to Scandinavia and the Nordic model as something the United States can learn from, in particular with respect to the benefits and social protections the Nordic model affords workers and its provision of universal healthcare.
+Scandinavian political scientist Daniel Schatz argued that Sanders is wrong, saying that "the success of Nordic countries like Sweden – as measured by relatively high living standards accompanied by low poverty, with government-funded education through university, universal health coverage, generous parental-leave policies and long life spans – precedes the contemporary welfare state.", adding that "Research has suggested that the Northern European success story has its roots in cultural rather than economic factors.
+The Scandinavian countries ... historically developed remarkably high levels of social trust, a robust work ethic and considerable social cohesion".